tksy1227/ADO_T01_Team2/README.md

 This repository stores all the content needed to run the CI/CD automation workflow of the overall Snowflake data migration process.

-// CURRENTLY WORKFLOW IS PAUSED UNTIL CI/CD IS PROPERLY DEPLOYED //

 Folders:

 table-creation: Includes SQL codes of the creation of tables as seen in Snowflake.